The Cryin' Shames: Career

 "Please Stay" was a minor hit, peaking at #26 in the UK Singles Chart, and the band was approached by Epstein, who wanted to manage them, but they refused.
 The band had met Epstein in the Adelphi Hotel in Liverpool and turned down his offer.

-The line-up changed in May 1966, when Robinson was replaced by Derek Cleary on bass, who played on their second single release, "Nobody Waved Goodbye," which was released the following month.
+The line-up changed in May 1966, when Robinson quit the band and was replaced by Derek Cleary on bass, who played on their second single release, "Nobody Waved Goodbye," which was released the following month.
+Robinson continued in the music business with Katie Peacock a multi instrumentalist.
+Playing the cabaret circuit as Class Of 59.

 Crane and Routledge left The Cryin' Shames and formed a new band with a new name.
 With a line-up of Charlie [Paul] Crane, Ritchie Routledge (both vocals), Brian Norris (bass), Mike Espie (guitar), Pete Byrne (organ) and Paul Commerford (drums), they recorded one more single with Meek, "September in the Rain" / "Come On Back," which was released on 1 September 1966.
 It was issued under their new name of Paul and Ritchie and The Crying Shames.

 Routledge later led Blackwater Park, an English-German band in the early 1970s, and was part of Grimms.
-He also worked as a session singer for The Scaffold and appeared on the recording of the 1974 song "Liverpool Lou" (UK Number 7 - produced by Paul McCartney).
+He also worked as a session singer for The Scaffold and appeared on the recording of the 1974 song "Liverpool Lou" (UK Number 7, produced by Paul McCartney).
 Crane went on to be the lead singer of Gary Walker and The Rain.
+Routledge died in Nashville, Tennessee, on 8 October 2023, at the age of 73.